jmcuneo/a2-shortstack/README.md

 ## [Robotics] Part Calculator Tool
 My site is a calculator that records the parts needed to build a project (in my case, a combat robot) and information about those parts.
 Before I made this site, I was recording my part list and weight calculations manually and was hoping for a better way to handle this task.
 With my derived field **Weight**, this process becomes automatic, as long as the user knows the weight per unit (this field is easy to find on a CAD build).

+When you are ready to try out the site, go to: https://a2-briannasahagian.glitch.me/

 I used a flexbox layout on the site for positioning, with containers for the text and images.
 The text flexbox has a `flex-direction: column` while the image flexbox has a `flex-direction: row` to reflect the different layout needs.

 In order to use the `Add/Modify Part` functionality of the site, the user should simply enter the **Part Name**, **Material**, **Quantity**, and **Weight per Unit** associated with their entry.
 For instance, one Spinner made of Steel at 0.5lbs per unit.
 It is important to note that for the **Weight per Unit** field, only numeric values above 0 will be recognized as valid input.
 For the **Quantity** field specifically, only integer values above 0 will be recognized as valid input.
 The button will either add a new entry with the specified fields if no parts with the entered **Part Name** exist in the table or will modify the fields of the existing entry that matches the entered **Part Name**.